 5. Give them a life Jacket.
 If you’re taking your dog on a hike near water bodies, consider putting a life jacket on them to keep them safe.

-You can help ensure your Golden Retriever stays safe while swimming by following these tips.
+By following these tips, you can help ensure your Golden Retriever stays safe while swimming.
 Just because they have webbed feet doesn’t mean they don’t need your help!

 Are golden retrievers’ webbed feet easily injured?